 Read our latest news, responses and comments

-We partner with Surgeon's Quarter to stop people dying of bowel cancer
+Grow a beard and help stop people dying of bowel cancer

 Fathers, sons, brothers, grandads and uncles we're calling on you to grow a beard for us this December to help save lives.

 Almost half of people needing urgent investigations for bowel cancer symptoms waiting too long

 Figures published by NHS England today show that almost half of people on an urgent referral in August 2021 for bowel cancer investigation were waiting longer than 28 days for a diagnosis.

 New hope for some advanced bowel cancer patients, after NICE approves drug on the NHS

 A new bowel cancer drug, which can double progression-free survival time for some people with advanced bowel cancer, has been approved by the National Institute for Health and Care Excellence for patients…

 New combination treatment for advanced bowel cancer patients in Scotland